PyWPS/pywps-workshop/04-Logging.md

 ## Exercises

-### 1. Browsing
+### 4.1.
+Browsing

-1.1.
+#### 4.1.1.
+Finding errors

 Open a command line session and move to the `pywps-flask/logs` folder.
-Using the `tail` and `cat` commands search for error messages in the `pywps.log` file.
-Tip: there messages are preceded by the string "[ERROR]".
+Using the `tail` and `cat` commands to search for error messages in the `pywps.log` file.
+Tip: these messages are preceded by the string "[ERROR]".

-1.2.
+#### 4.1.2.
+Continuous monitoring

 Use the `tail` command to continuously monitor the activity of the service.
 Repeat some of the requests in the previous exercises to see new activity.
 Tip: use `man tail` to learn more about this command.

-1.3.
+#### 4.1.3.
+Database browser

 If you have no database browsing programme installed, Install [DB Browser for SQLite](http://sqlitebrowser.org/) on your system.
 On Debian based systems it can be installed from the command line:

 `sudo apt install sqlitebrowser`.

-1.4.
+#### 4.1.4.
+Consult database

 Start the database browser and open the PyWPS logging database, by default the file `pywps-flask/logs/pywps-logs.sqlite3`.
-Either using the GUI itself or using the SQL language, identify at which was issued the first *GetCapabilities* request to the service.
+Either using the GUI itself or using the SQL language, identify at which time was issued the first *GetCapabilities* request to the service.

-### 2. Reconfigure
+### 4.2.
+Reconfigure

 Follow the instructions in the [SQLAlchemy documentation](http://docs.sqlalchemy.org/en/latest/dialects/postgresql.html?highlight=postgres#module-sqlalchemy.dialects.postgresql.psycopg2) in order to reconfigure your server so that logging to a Postgres database.